 Removing the Seeds and Core

 To remove the seeds and core efficiently, consider using the top-down method.
+Learn more about how to remove the seeds and pith.

 - Start by cutting off the top of the pepper where the stem is attached.
 This will reveal the cluster of seeds and core inside.